ops-ril/sanitize/README.md

 A number of projects picked up the library and started using it - among those was RoundCube mail.
 They made a number of updates to it over time to suit their webmail client.

 This is a fork of [Html2Text](https://github.com/mtibben/html2text).

+We created our own version since https://github.com/mtibben/html2text could not be configured to work like we needed it.
+We also tried https://github.com/voku/html2text which can be configured, but it stripped all uppercase tags.
+After that we decided to derive a html2text implementation from the existing ones that serves exactly our needs.